The Spitting Image of God

 And God said, Let us make a human in our image, by our likeness, to hold sway… (Genesis 1:26)

 Imago Dei is a Latin term meaning the image of God.
 Whether realized or not, every human attempt at truth, freedom, and advancement owes itself to this singular doctrine.
 It has been called by many names — the divine spark; eternity in our hearts; the indomitable human spirit; the sovereignty of man; our universal and inalienable rights — but all point to the same thing:

 There is something divine about man.

 This is by no means a natural socio-cultural development, nor is it a mere product of The Enlightenment (as some revisionists claim) confusing root with fruit.
-No, the roots of this truth run ancient and deep.
-And its salient points are numerous.
+No, the roots of this truth run ancient, run deep, and its salient points are numerous.

 1 Imago Dei is Unbroken by Adam

 Whoever spills human blood,

 In the New Testament, James, no doubt heeding Jesus’ teaching that murder begins in the heart and proceeds to the tongue, gives a similar warning:

 With [the tongue] we bless the Lord and Father, and with it we curse human beings who have been born according to God’s likeness.
 (James 3:9)

 (For whatever reason, celestial beings like angels do not possess the image of God.
 Neither do the beasts.)